-The Master in Public Administration in International Development (MPA/ID) Program is a rigorous, economics-centered program designed to train the next generation of practitioners and leaders like you in the field of international development.
+The Master in Public Administration in International Development (MPA/ID) Program is a rigorous, economics-centered program designed to train the next generation of practitioners and leaders in the field of global development.

-Within a multidisciplinary core curriculum, as an MPA/ID student you will take microeconomics, macroeconomics and econometrics sequences that are taught at the same level as first-year courses in top PhD programs in economics but with an emphasis on policy applications to development over pure theory.
-You’ll also complete core courses in institutions, governance, management and the theory of development.
+Within a multidisciplinary core curriculum, you will take advanced economics and quantitative methods sequences with an emphasis on key policy applications to development.
+You will also complete core courses in politics, institutions, and management, integrated with the theory and practice of development.

-In your second year, you'll choose from a broad array of elective options at HKS, at the other graduate schools at Harvard—such as Business, Design, Education, Law and Public Health as well as the Faculty of Arts and Sciences—and at the Massachusetts Institute of Technology and the Fletcher School of Law and Diplomacy.
+In your second year, you'll choose from an array of elective options at HKS, at the other graduate schools at Harvard—such as Business, Design, Education, Law, and Public Health as well as the Faculty of Arts and Sciences—and at the Massachusetts Institute of Technology and the Fletcher School of Law and Diplomacy.